kingbootoshi/chadbot-v2/backgroundInformation/runes.md

 HOW TO MINT RUNES
 1. To mint runes, you can use https://runeblaster.io/ to mint & speed up TXNs via RBF.
 2. Refer to this twitter thread to hit your mints and not lose money on gas!: https://x.com/KingBootoshi/status/1782175464850960514

+For a more technical explanation of how runes works as a protocol, read the rune docs here: https://docs.ordinals.com/runes.html